 - Lung damage from chemical fumes or smoke inhalation

-Workers who are injured while working on offshore facilities not only risk losing time from work and earning potential, but they may also be permanently disabled.
+Workers who suffer injuries while working on offshore facilities not only risk losing time from work and earning potential, but they may also suffer permanently disability.
 In the worst of cases, an accident on a jack-up rig, drilling ship, or a support vessel can be fatal.

 Although they’re not covered by the Jones Act, workers on stationary oil rigs and natural gas wells are covered by either state worker compensation plans or the federal government’s LHWCA, depending on the accident site’s geographical location and jurisdiction.
-The LHWCA provides work-related injury and occupational disease protection to workers who are hurt or contract illnesses occurring on navigable waters of the U.S., adjoining areas, or certain classes of workers covered by extensions to the LHWCA.
-Click here to learn more offshore injury lawyers.
+The LHWCA provides occupational injury and disease protection to workers who are hurt or contract illnesses on navigable waters of the U.S., adjoining areas.
+Also, certain classes of workers have coverage by extensions to the LHWCA.